Vedic Psychotherapy on the Battlefield: Krishna's handling of Arjuna's Crisis as per Anubhuti Tantram

 All three have some self-limitation as their basis - limited icchaa, jnaana or kriyaa shakti- the 3 malas or impurities mentioned in kashmir trika siddhanta.

 Tamas is motive arising out of limited icchaa shakti / will.
+It is to resist change and settle for less.

 Rajas is motive arising out of limited kriyaa shakti / capacity.
+It is to seek self-benefit.

 Sattva is motive arising out of limited jnaana shakti / awareness.
+It is to serve a higher purpose or duty.

 Tamas is not necessarily "bad".
 Sattva is not necessarily "good".